Meltasy/inventory-application/README.md

 ## Future Improvements

-* Image uploads when editing or adding a wine
+* Image uploads for wine
-* Adding price paid and date bought
+* Additional details for price and date acquired
-* Implementing a responsive layout
+* Responsive design for desktop and mobile

 ## Tech Stack